John Stanley-13 June 1355

 ‘Well, first of all, I now have affection for Pipa.’

-Ximene looked surprised.
+Ximene narrowed her eyes.
 ‘Why is that a problem?’ she asked.
 ‘Pipa is my best friend.
 You court me but I have other suitors.
 Why should you not have affection for others?
 It need not affect our relationship.’
 Then, urgently, ‘and Alyse?’

 ‘Look, this is all extremely difficult, but I feel I must tell you the truth.
 Alyse is an extraordinary woman.
 She did things to me, extraordinary things that I will never forget.
 But I hardly know her, so it is difficult to think of her in anything but the context of that experience.
 Also, she seems to prefer Piers.’